Coding-Thunder/hotel-app/README.md

 ### Husky for Pre-Commit Hooks

-Stay Booker Pro uses Husky to manage pre-commit hooks, ensuring that code quality and formatting standards are maintained.
+Wandering Nest uses Husky to manage pre-commit hooks, ensuring that code quality and formatting standards are maintained.
 Before each commit, Husky runs various checks to make sure that the committed code adheres to defined standards.

 ### GitHub Workflow